 A note may also act as a prototype for other notes.

-A note is edited via the text pane, the right side of the default window layout.
-The text pane displays information about the currently selected note.
+A note is edited via the text pane, which fills the right side of the default window layout when a note is selected in the (left-side) view pane.
+The text pane thus displays information about the currently selected note.

 Any note containing other notes is also regarded as a 'container'; put another way, a container is any note that has children.